alexrigg-home/cityp/README.txt

+To set up you need PHP7.
+phpunit is in composer which requires a composer to be installed and and update.

- TO run from command line type: php src/index.php example-input.txt 27/08/19 16:00 NW43QB 20
+ To run from command line type: php src/index.php example-input.txt 27/08/19 16:00 NW43QB 20